520.546.3558

 5. How do I purchase a NFA firearm using a Gun Trust?

-Note: I do not prepare NFA Gun Trusts a la carte; instead, they are offered as an available "add-on" component to a comprehensive estate plan.
+Note: I do not prepare NFA Gun Trusts a la carte; instead, they are offered as an available "add-on" component to an estate plan.
 If you're looking for a Gun Trust and nothing more, I endorse Trent Woods at www.AZGunLaw.com.

 About the Author